elucian/bee/syntax/overview.md

 ```

 **Notes:**
-* Method declaration do not require empty brackets ();
+* Aspect declaration do not require empty brackets ();
-* Method call do not require empty brackets ();
+* Aspect call do not require empty brackets ();
-* Method can have output parameters and side-effects;
+* Aspect can have output parameters and side-effects;
-* Method can be interrupted earlier using "exit" keyword.
+* Aspect can be interrupted earlier using "exit" keyword.

 **properties:**

-* An aspect have a local scope called _"context"_;
 * An aspect can receive input/output parameters;
-* An aspect can have optional one or more results;

-**restriction:**
 * An aspect can not be declared inside other aspect;
-* An aspect can not be used in expressions or rules;
-* An aspect result must be captured using modify ":=" o unpacking "<+";

 ## Rules

-Rules are light weight "rules" based on λ expressions that can create one single result.
+A rule is a light weight deterministic function that can have one single result.

 **syntax**
 ```